General Exam Prep

 • Spot heights are depicted using a dot (or triangle) and a corresponding number, which represents the altitude (height above sea level) at that point

-Layer tinting (coloring)
+Layer tinting (colouring)

 • Layer tinting uses different colours (or shades) to represent different heights.